Volunteer at the

 Getting Started

-- be sure to wear farm appropriate attire: boots or rubber boots, clothing that can get dirty, gloves & a mask if you’re sensitive to dust when cleaning stalls.
+• Wear farm-appropriate clothing: boots or rubber boots, clothes that can get dirty, gloves, and a mask if you’re sensitive to dust while cleaning stalls.

-- there is a volunteer room where you can leave items & a bathroom at the back of the property, next to the cow areas, beside the feed room.
+• A volunteer room is available for storing your personal items, and there is a bathroom at the back of the property next to the cow area beside the feed room.

-Cleaning of cows, pigs, goats & sheep stalls:
+Cleaning of cows, pigs, goats & sheep areas:

-- rake up old hay and poo into wheelbarrows.
+• Rake up old hay and manure into wheelbarrows.

-- sweep and pick up waste in goat pen.
+• Sweep and remove waste in the large, paved goat pen.

-- dump all compostable waste on the designated dump site.
+• Dump all compostable waste at the designated compost site.

 Cleaning of chicken coops: